Zagreb, Croatia: Medieval Swagger, St. Mark’s & The Stone Gate

 Parliament buildings flank the church like serious bodyguards for a very colorful celebrity.
 It's a vibe.

-Opatička Street: where buildings lean in to gossip Medieval architecture at its most charmingly crooked |
+Opatička Street: where buildings lean in to gossip

-Kamenita Street: the original medieval commute This path to St. Mark's Square has been walked since the 1200s |
+This path to St. Mark's Square has been walked since the 1200s

-St. Mark's Basilica: The Church With a Roof That Yells
+St. Mark's Church: The Roof That Yells

 The south side shows the medieval coat of arms of Croatia, Dalmatia and Slavonia.
 The north side features the emblem of Zagreb.
 It's like the church is wearing its resume on its roof.

-Gothic portal with fifteen stone figures judging your fashion choices The 14th-century entrance that's seen everything from kings to tourists |
+Gothic portal with fifteen stone figures judging your fashion choices

-St. Mark's Square panorama: where politics and religion share real estate The Croatian Parliament watching over the colorful basilica since the 13th century |
+The Croatian Parliament watching over the colorful basilica since the 13th century

-St. Mark's Square: where every cobblestone has a story Medieval meeting spot turned tourist photo op with parliamentary oversight |
+Medieval meeting spot turned tourist photo op with parliamentary oversight

 The Stone Gate: Zagreb's Miracle Survivor